Rachid Azzouzi: Early life

 Azzouzi was born in Taounate, Morocco, and moved as a child with his family to Germany.
 He was raised in Rhineland.

 Club career

 Azzouzi began playing as a youth for Hertha and Alemannia Mariadorf.
 In 1988, he moved to 1.FC Köln, where he would play for one year.
 He later played for several clubs, including MSV Duisburg from 1989 to 1995, Fortuna Köln for two years and then for SpVgg Greuther Fürth, but before which he played for half a year for Chongqing Lifan in China.
 In total, he played 260 second division games, in which he scored 30 goals.
 In his 64 Bundesliga games for MSV Duisburg he scored three times.
 In the 2004–05 Season he was coach of the Fürther U-17-Jugendmannschaft and was relegated with the team from the B-Jugend-Regionalliga.

 International career

 He played for the Morocco national football team and was a participant at the 1992 Summer Olympics, 1994 FIFA World Cup and at the 1998 FIFA World Cup.
+Azzouzi also featured in the 1992 and 1998 African Cup of Nations.